HadiJahanshahi/WaybackMachine/README.md

 # Wayback Machine
 This is a repository for the paper `Wayback Machine: A tool to capture the evolutionary behavior of the bug reports and their triage process in open-source software systems`.
+A draft of the paper can be found on Arxiv: (https://arxiv.org/pdf/2011.05382.pdf).

 ## Folders and their contents